sczerwinski/sczerwinski.github.io/projects/kotlin-util/index.md

 * implemented additional functions: `filterNotNull`, `filterIsInstance` – Kotlin convention

 Kotlin introduces its own null-safety mechanisms.
-Most of the times, `Option`s can be replaced by nullable types in Kotlin, e.g.:
+Most of the time, `Option`s can be replaced by nullable types in Kotlin, e.g.:

 ```kotlin
 var number: Option<Int> = // …